learn-co-students/speaking-grandma-online-web-pt-021119/README.md

 3. Write a `speak_to_grandma` method.
 	* The method should take in a string argument containing a phrase and check to see if the phrase is written in all uppercase: if it isn't, then grandma can't hear you.
 She should then respond with (return) `HUH?!
 SPEAK UP, SONNY!`.
 	* If you shout at her (i.e. call the method with a string argument containing a phrase that *is* all uppercase, then she *can* hear you (or at least she thinks that she can) and should respond with (return) `NO, NOT SINCE 1938!`.
-  * However, if the phrase is *exactly* equel to: `"I LOVE YOU GRANDMA!"`, then Grandma is very pleased and definitely hears that! and should repond with (return) `I LOVE YOU TOO PUMPKIN!`
+  * However, if the phrase is *exactly* equal to: `"I LOVE YOU GRANDMA!"`, then Grandma is very pleased and definitely hears that! and should repond with (return) `I LOVE YOU TOO PUMPKIN!`

 **A few things to think about:**

-* You'll need to use `if` `elsif` and `else` statements to implement the logic of grandma responding with the appropriate string based on whether or not you speak to her in all uppercase, and/or whether you express your love.
+* You'll need to use `if`, `elsif`, and `else` statements to implement the logic of grandma responding with the appropriate string based on whether or not you speak to her in all uppercase, and/or whether you express your love.
 * Think about how we can check to see if a string is all uppercase.
 Reference the information below on manipulating strings.
 * Think about the response as a return value.

 ## Manipulating Strings

-One of the things you'll need to determine, is if the argument that the `speak_to_grandma` method takes in is formatted a certain way (all uppercase).
+One of the things you'll need to determine is if the argument that the `speak_to_grandma` method takes in is formatted a certain way (all uppercase).

 There are many methods on the [String class](http://www.ruby-doc.org/core-2.1.4/String.html) that manipulate strings.
 Let's take a look at a few: